shelleyolivia/learn-tutorials/polygon/build-a-funding-dao-on-polygon.md

 In the `AddFundsModal` we are showing basic information about the proposal and a text field from which stakeholders can invest the desired amount in the proposal.
 Investors can invest multiple times until the required funds are reached.

-The last page of the dApp is Stakeholder Lounge.
-Here users can see their token delegation to the DAO's treasury and can always delegate more token.
-Members can delegate more tokens from this page to become a stakeholder.
+The last page of the dApp is the Stakeholder Lounge.
+Here users can see their token delegation to the DAO's treasury and can always delegate more tokens.
+Members can delegate more tokens from this page if they want to become a Stakeholder.

 ```typescript
 // pages/stakeholder-lounge.tsx